Guzmán Project by Veritá Baroque

 Mission

-To reinterpret early music through contemporary devices, demonstrating how historical forms can evolve through electronic innovation
+To reinterpret early music through contemporary means, revealing how historical forms can evolve through electronic innovation and new sonic languages.

 Approach

-Drawing from the Baroque tradition, composer Guzmán Calzada Llorente integrates electronic composition with period instruments in live performance through a spatialized sound system.
-The project developed through a series of residencies in Brussels and Cologne, leading to a public premiere and studio recording
+Rooted in the Baroque tradition, composer Guzmán Calzada Llorente fuses electronic composition with period instruments in live performance, shaped by a spatialized sound system that expands the acoustic field.
+The project evolved through residencies in Brussels and Cologne, culminating in a public premiere and a studio recording.

 Impact

-The Guzmán Project redefines historically informed performance by merging acoustic tradition with immersive sound design.
-It introduces a hybrid format that speaks to both classical and contemporary music audiences, expanding the scope and relevance of early music in today’s cultural landscape
+The Guzmán Project reimagines historically informed performance by uniting acoustic tradition with contemporary sound design.
+By establishing a hybrid artistic format, it bridges classical and modern audiences while expanding the expressive and cultural relevance of early music today.

 roadmap